conan-io/conan-center-index/docs/packaging_policy.md

    > as their requirements were linked inside the shared library.
 See [FAQs](faqs.md#how-to-consume-a-graph-of-shared-libraries) for more information.

 * `fPIC` (with values `True` or `False`).
 The **default should be `fPIC=True`** and will generate all the configurations with values `fPIC=True` and `fPIC=False`.
-  This option does not make sense on all the support configurations so it should be be removed.
+  This option does not make sense on all the support configurations so it should be removed.

    ```python
    def config_options(self):